CAAPIM/Xamarin-MAS-Foundation/README.md

-## About Xamarin MASFoundation

-Xamarin MASFoundation is the core framework of the iOS and Android Mobile SDKs, which is part of CA Mobile API Gateway.
+**Xamarin MASFoundation** is the core framework of the iOS and Android Mobile SDKs, which is part of CA Mobile API Gateway.
 MASFoundation handles the communication and authentication layer of the Mobile SDK, making it easy for developers to establish a secure connection (TLS, Mutual SSL) to any CA Mobile API Gateway (MAG).

 ## Get Started